 Graduates of a QAP are eligible to apply for the Graduate Safety Practitioner® (GSP®), a BCSP-approved credential necessary to apply for the Certified Safety Professional® (CSP®).
 It is only available to SH&E graduates from degree programs which meet BCSP QAP standards.

-- Being a GSP QAP distinguishes your SH&E program from other programs, recognizing graduates' accomplishments with a path to professional certification.
+- Being a QAP distinguishes your SH&E program from other programs, recognizing graduates' accomplishments with a path to professional certification.

 - BCSP gives special recognition to QAPs in our Academic Database.

 - College and university faculty teaching SH&E courses at an institution with a QAP may qualify for a free ASP and CSP application and free exams (deadlines apply).

 - QAPs are eligible for a gift of up to $10,000 toward full accreditation or reaccreditation by the Accreditation Board for Engineering and Technology (ABET), as described in this page's Resources section.

 - BCSP provides $1,000 annually to ABET or AABI accredited programs to help cover costs of retaining accreditation.

 - BCSP provides ABET/AABI accredited QAPs with scholarships for their students.